Worthington Industries, Inc. (WOR) CEO Andy Rose on Q2 2021 Results - Earnings Call Transcript

 Andy Rose

 Yes.
-John, we have been essentially a passive investor in Nikola since, probably, 2016 The company -- we helped start the company we seeded it with capital and then maybe the best way to say it is, we set them free.
+John, we have been essentially a passive investor in Nikola since, probably, 2016 The company -- we helped start the company, we seeded it with capital and then maybe the best way to say it is, we set them free.
 They went kind of their separate ways and started raising third-party capital outside of us.
 And so, we have not been involved operationally at all or financially beyond our original investments.

 So, in fact, we got our $2 million investment paid back two or three years ago.
 So we really haven't even had capital at risk since then.
 We have a lot of respect for Mr. Russell, but he's a very capable guy and he's built a nice team over there.
 And I think they’re working feverishly to get their product to market.